-Problem Diagnosis/Test Possible Solution Data is garbled or lost Check the modem's flow control settings.
-Ensure that the DTE's flow control is the same as the modem setting (for example, XON-XOFF, RTS/CTS). • If your communications package's file transfer protocol is used, and the package supports RTS/CTS Flow control, set Flow =RTS/CTS (ATFL3).
-If the package does not support RTS/CTS flow control, set Flow =Off (ATFL0).
+Problem Diagnosis/Test Possible Solution Data is garbled or lost Check the modem's flow control settings. • Ensure that the DTE's flow control is the same as the modem setting (for example, XON-XOFF, RTS/CTS).
+If your communications package's file transfer protocol is used, and the package supports RTS/CTS Flow control, set Flow=RTS/CTS (ATFL3).
+If the package does not support RTS/CTS flow control, set Flow=Off (ATFL0).
 Check that the modem's DTE rate, parity, and character length match the DTE's settings.
 If they do not match, adjust as necessary.
-If in normal mode, check line quality: • Check CQMS parameters (signal quality and error probability).
-Run a remote digital loopback (RDL) or RDL with pattern test.
-If no errors occur, the line is good.
-If errors occur, perform a manual retrain, or retry the phone call. • If you are still receiving errors, disconnect the modem from the line and perform a local analog loopback (LAL) or LAL with pattern test (with modem flow control off).
-If the LAL or LAL with pattern test fails, contact Motorola Customer Support.
+If in normal mode, check line quality: Check CQMS parameters (signal quality and error probability). • Run a remote digital If no errors occur, the line is good. loopback (RDL) or RDL with pattern test.
+If errors occur, perform a manual retrain, or retry the phone call. • If you are still receiving errors, disconnect the If the LAL or LAL with pattern test fails, contact Telenetics Customer Support or your local distributor. modem from the line and perform a local analog loopback (LAL) or LAL with pattern test (with modem flow control off).
 If the LAL or LAL with pattern test passes, you may have a line problem (contact your telephone company) or a problem with your application (check with your software vendor).
-Data stops passing Modem could be in "flow off" condition (modem set for XON-XOFF and DTE set for hardware flow control).
+Data stops passing Modem could be in "flow off" condition (modem set for XON- XOFF and DTE set for hardware flow control).
 Set the modem for hardware flow control.
-Set Flow=Off (ATFL0).
-The modem connects at a lower rate than the maximum (as set in the Max Rate (ATMX) option) Check CQMS parameters for line quality.
+Set Flow=Off (AT FL0).
+The modem connects at a lower rate than the maximum (as set in the Max Rate (AT MX) option) Check CQMS parameters for line quality.
 Line quality is not sufficient to support higher data rate.
 If line quality improves, the modem will increase its speed automatically.
 Ensure that the remote modem supports the DCE rates you anticipate.
 Excessive modem retrains Retry call.
 Continuous retrains indicate a line problem.
 Contact your telephone company.